thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Material_UI.desc.md

 ## Objectives

-- Explain what Material UI is.
+- Explain what Material UI is
-- Explain why Material UI is important.
+- Explain why Material UI is important
-- Use Material UI to build a React user interface.
+- Use Material UI to build a React user interface

 ## What's Material UI?